Is the Law of Moses Eternal?

-When God entered into a covenant with Israel on Mount Sinai, was that covenant expected to be eternal?
+When God entered into a covenant with Israel at Mount Sinai, was that covenant expected to be eternal?
 The Law of Moses served as the terms of that covenant.
-If Israel kept the 613 laws (mizvot) in the Law of Moses, the nation would be blessed.
+If Israel kept the 613 mitzvot (commandments) of the Law of Moses, the nation would be blessed.
 If not, the covenant would be broken and Israel would be cursed (See: Deut 28-29).
 So was the Law of Moses intended to remain binding and unchanged forever?
-According to both Judaism and the modern heretical movement called Torahism, the answer is a resounding yes!
+According to both Judaism and the modern movement called Torahism, the answer is a resounding yes!
 But is that what the Bible really teaches?
 Let’s take a look.

 or you brought forth the whole world,

 By definition, this tells us that the Sinai Covenant, although it was given by an eternal God, is not eternal.
 Why?
 Because, unlike God, it had a beginning.
 Noted Jewish Rabbi Adin Even-Israel teaches that the covenant was not given to mankind until Mount Sinai, and the apostle Paul agrees (Rom 5:13-14).

 God created the universe and humanity, including a host of Old Testament saints—Adam, Noah, Abraham, Isaac, Jacob, Job, Joseph, etc.—who all lived and died before He gave Israel the Law of Moses.
 The world saw the Fall and the Flood and the tower of Babel before the Law existed.
 The Jews spent centuries in slavery in Egypt before the Law of Moses was born.
 Clearly, the Law of Moses is not eternal.
 It was given at a specific time in history (~1400 B.C.) through a particular man (Moses).